-- The extent of government regulation of financial services, - The degree of state intervention in banks and other financial firms through direct and indirect ownership, - Government influence on the allocation of credit, - The extent of financial and capital market development, and - Openness to foreign competition.
+- The extent of government regulation of financial services, - The degree of state intervention in banks and other financial firms through direct and indirect ownership, - · Government influence on the allocation of credit, - The extent of financial and capital market development, and - · Openness to foreign competition.

-These five areas are considered in order to assess the overall level of financial freedom that ensures easy and effective access to financing opportunities for people and businesses in the economy.
+These five areas are considered so that the overall level of financial freedom that ensures easy and effective access to financing opportunities for people and businesses in the economy may be assessed.
 An overall score on a scale of 0 to 100 is given to an economy's financial freedom according to the following criteria:

-• 100-No government interference.
-Government oversight is limited solely to the enforcement of contractual obligations and prevention of fraud.

-- 90-Minimal government interference.
+- 100-No government interference.
+Government oversight is limited solely to the enforcement of contractual obligations and prevention of fraud. - 90-Minimal government interference.
 Regulation of financial institutions is minimal but may extend beyond the enforcement of contractual obligations and prevention of fraud to capitalization or reserve requirements. - 80-Nominal government interference.
 Government ownership of financial institutions is a small share of overall sector assets.
 Financial institutions face almost no restrictions on their ability to offer financial services. - 70-Limited government interference.
-Credit allocation is influenced by the government, and private allocation of credit faces almost no restrictions.
+The government influences the allocation of credit, and private allocation of credit faces almost no restrictions.
 Government ownership of financial institutions is sizeable.
 Foreign financial institutions are subject to few restrictions. - 60-Moderate government interference.
 Banking and financial regulations are somewhat burdensome.
 The government exercises ownership and control of financial institutions with a significant share of overall sector assets.
 The ability of financial institutions to offer financial services is subject to some restrictions. - 50-Considerable government interference.
-Credit allocation is significantly influenced by the government, and private allocation of credit faces significant barriers.
+The government significantly influences the allocation of credit, and private allocation of credit faces significant barriers.
 The ability of financial institutions to offer financial services is subject to significant restrictions.
 Foreign financial institutions are subject to some restrictions. - 40-Strong government interference.
 The central bank is subject to government influence, its supervision of financial institutions is heavy-handed, and its ability to enforce contracts and prevent fraud is weak.
 The government exercises active ownership and control of financial institutions with a large minority share of overall sector assets. - 30-Extensive government interference.
-Credit allocation is influenced extensively by the government.
+The government influences the allocation of credit extensively.
 The government owns or controls a majority of financial institutions or is in a dominant position.
 Financial institutions are heavily restricted, and bank formation faces significant barriers.
 Foreign financial institutions are subject to significant restrictions. - 20-Heavy government interference.
 The central bank is not independent, and its supervision of financial institutions is repressive.
 Foreign financial institutions are discouraged or highly constrained. - 10-Near-repressive.
-Credit allocation is controlled by the government.
+The government controls the allocation of credit.
 Bank formation is restricted.
-Foreign financial institutions are prohibited. - O-Repressive.
+Foreign financial institutions are prohibited.

+• 0-Repressive.
 Supervision and regulation are designed to prevent private financial institutions from functioning.
 Private financial institutions are nonexistent.

 Sources.
-The Index relies on the following sources for data on banking and finance, in order of priority: Economist Intelligence Unit, Country Commerce and Country Finance; International Monetary Fund, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation"; Organisation for Economic Co-operation and Development, Economic Survey; official government publications of each country; U.S. Department of Commerce, Country Commercial Guide; Office of the U.S. Trade Representative, National Trade Estimate Report on Foreign Trade Barriers; U.S. Department of State, Investment Climate Statements; World Bank, World Development Indicators; and various news and magazine articles on banking and finance.
+The Index relies on the following sources for data on banking and finance, in order of priority: Economist Intelligence Unit, Country Commerce and Country Finance; International Monetary Fund, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation"; Organisation for Economic Co-operation and Development, Economic Surveys; official government publications of each country; U.S. Department of Commerce, Country Commercial Guide; Office of the U.S. Trade Representative, National Trade Estimate Report on Foreign Trade Barriers; U.S. Department of State, Investment Climate Statements; World Bank, World Development Indicators; and various news and magazine articles on banking and finance.